Stephanie, her hubby, and their two cats enjoy living and traveling full-time in their RV, often camping off-grid to stretch their budget.

-RV Snowbirds Flock to Imperial Dam BLM Area
+Why RV Snowbirds Flock to the Imperial Dam BLM Area

-RVing Snowbirds from the northern U.S. and Canada flock to the Southwest to escape frigid winter temperatures and overcast skies.
-In southern Arizona, huge numbers of RVers boondock on the thousands of acres of Bureau of Land Management (BLM) land to enjoy the sunny weather, mild temperatures and free or very cheap camping.
+RVing snowbirds from the northern U.S. and Canada flock to the Southwest to escape frigid winter temperatures and overcast skies.
+In southern Arizona, huge numbers of RVers boondock on the thousands of acres of Bureau of Land Management (BLM) land to enjoy the sunny weather, mild temperatures, hiking, rock-hounding, 4-wheel-drive exploring, and free or very cheap camping.

-One very popular boondocking location is the Imperial Dam Long Term Visitor Area (LTVA).
-Camping areas are off Senator Wash Road near Senator Wash Reservoir.
-The reservoir is near Imperial Dam which is fed by the Colorado River and is about 25 miles north of Yuma.
-Although the LTVA is actually in California, it's but a stone's throw from the Arizona border.
-It's surrounded by beautiful red brown hills.
-Many of the camping areas are set on a plateau overlooking Senator Wash Reservoir while others are tucked into more protected areas next to the hills and in some of the gravel beds.
-Hidden in the hills are abandoned gold and turquoise mines as well as many areas that attract rock hounds (see my unique fossil find at my Hub: A Rockhound's Discovery -Is it an Alien Fossil?)
+One very popular boondocking location is the Imperial Dam Long-Term Visitor Area (LTVA).
+The camping areas are found off Senator Wash Road near Senator Wash Reservoir.
+The reservoir is near Imperial Dam, which is fed by the Colorado River and is about 25 miles north of Yuma.
+Although the LTVA is actually in California, it's just a stone's throw away from the Arizona border.

 Snowbirds arrive at Imperial Dam LTVA and Senator Wash anytime from October to January.
-Some stay a few weeks and move on to Quartzsite or other BLM areas in Arizona or California (See Slab City, California, The Last Free Place ).
-Others set up camp for the season and remain for a full 6 months leaving in early April when the weather begins to get hot.
+Some stay a few weeks and move on to Quartzsite or other BLM areas in Arizona or California.
+Others set up camp for the season and remain for a full 6 months, leaving in early April when the weather begins to get hot.

-The Imperial Dam Long Term Visitor Area includes smaller camping areas with such colorful names as South Mesa, Hurricane Ridge, Coyote Ridge, Skunk Hollow, Florida Flats, Ocotillo Flats and Quail Hill.
-Each of these areas has it's own special attraction, whether it's protection from the wind, a view of the Senator Wash Reservoir or a beautiful view of the surrounding hills.
-Winter residents have also instituted some of their own attractions.
-For example, there is someone who collects and recycles cans and bottles on Hurricane Ridge.
+- Variety.
+This LTVA includes smaller camping areas with such colorful names as South Mesa, Hurricane Ridge, Coyote Ridge, Skunk Hollow, Florida Flats, Ocotillo Flats, and Quail Hill.
+Each of these areas has its own special attraction, whether it's protection from the wind, a view of the Senator Wash Reservoir, or a beautiful view of the surrounding hills.

+- Community.
+Winter residents have instituted some of their own attractions.
+For example, one winter resident collects and recycles cans and bottles on Hurricane Ridge.
 Down in Skunk Hollow, volunteers operate a community library and monitor Channel 12 on the CB in case someone has an emergency.
-Other areas have transplanted communities of snowbirds from Canada or various Northern states.

-As some people have been parking in the same spot year after year, some parking spots have been outlined with rocks which have been picked up in the desert.
+Other areas have transplanted communities of snowbirds from Canada or various northern states.
+Since some people have been parking in the same spot year after year, some parking spots have been outlined with desert rocks.
 Natural plants and cacti are sometimes protected with a circle of rocks and become part of the "landscaping" around campsites.
-Attractive stone firepits have been built at many of the camping spots.
+Attractive stone firepits have also been built at many of the camping spots.

-Points of Interest and Things to Do Near Imperial Dam and Around Yuma
+Points of Interest and Recreation Near Imperial Dam

 Imperial Dam is approximately 25 miles from Yuma, but there are some interesting things to do without traveling into the city.